-- October 28 – November 2, 2018 – Day of the Dead!
+- October/November – Day of the Dead!
 The town starts to fill up with snowbirds and both northern and Mexican tourists.
 There are a myriad of events surrounding the Day of the Dead celebration, and you will have time to participate as most events take place in the late afternoon and evening.

-February 17-22, 2019 – The Northern Lights festival, a world class classical music and jazz festival, runs from February 8-24.
+February – The Northern Lights festival, a world class classical music and jazz festival, runs through most of February.
 Check the site closer to the date for specific performers, times and tickets.
-The Mexican National Chili Cook Off held on February 22-24 is one of Lakeside’s annual major fundraisers for local charities.
+The Mexican National Chili Cook Off held in February is one of Lakeside’s annual major fundraisers for local charities.
 In addition to chili, there are folklore performances, artisan booths, and more.

-- March 17-22, 2019 – Spring (yes we do have seasons that are just a bit more subtle) is one of the most beautiful seasons in Lakeside when the purple Jacaranda tree and many other spectacular flora flower.
+- March/April – Spring (yes we do have seasons that are just a bit more subtle) is one of the most beautiful seasons in Lakeside when the purple Jacaranda tree and many other spectacular flora flower.
 It’s also a great time to look for your first rental as the town begins to empty out for the low season.

 In addition to the sampling of events listed here, there are literally dozens of events every week for every taste advertised online and in posters around town, so join us at the time that works best for you and get a look at everything that Lakeside living has to offer.
 See our climate post for information about average temperatures, etc. See you soon Lakeside!